Worms in Poultry - Recognising and Treating Worms

 Verm-X Pellets for Poultry does have some well-known poultry experts supporting it.

-New to the market this year from Net-Tex is their Herbal Gut Conditioner which again, is not licensed as a poultry 'wormer', but is marketed as a wormer for poultry.
+The Net-Tex Company have a product called Herbal Gut Conditioner which again, does not need a licence and Net-tex say it works on the gut to make it inhospitable for worms.
 We think the best approach is to use one of the herbal products on a regular basis as per instructions and then, if worms are still suspected, especially Gapeworm, use the chemical answer of Flubenvet.
 Herbal products will not kill Gapeworm.

-Also new this year from Net-Tex is what we think is a great solution to the problem of contaminated ground.
-Leaving your birds on the same small area of ground for prolonged periods is the primary cause of worms.
-Net-Tex Ground Sanitising Powder can be sprinkled on the ground most frequently used by the birds, and will kill the worms from larvae stage to full grown.
+Also from Net-Tex is what we think is a great solution to the problem of contaminated ground - although we should say moving the hens to fresh ground regularly is advised.
+Leaving your chickens, or any poultry, on the same small area of ground for prolonged periods is the primary cause of worms (and many other diseases).
+Net-Tex Ground Sanitising Powder can be sprinkled regularly on the ground used by the birds, and will kill the worms from larvae stage to full grown.
 Brilliant product!

 Prevention is better than cure

-Some simple preventative measures can help save a great deal or worry and loss of birds.
+Some simple preventative measures against worms infestations can help save a great deal or worry and loss of birds.

 Give them clean ground regularly.
 Never allow them to stay on bare earth for long periods, the ground will become 'fowl sick' and harbour countless worm larvae, bacteria and potential infections.

-If in a fixed Run then move it regularly to new ground, or if you are not able to move the run then consider a surface that can be cleaned with disinfectant (not concrete please, not a natural surface at all).
-Using a loose hardwood woodchip surface for example and then make a watering can mix of Virkon disinfectant, or
+If in a fixed Run then move it regularly to new ground, or if you are not able to move the run then consider a surface that can be cleaned with disinfectant (not concrete please, it's not a natural surface at all).
+Using a loose Hardwood Woodchip surface for example, then make a watering can mix of Virkon S Disinfectant, or

-Bi-OO-Cyst Coccidial disinfectant, to regularly (fortnightly) water the ground is a good solution.
+Bi-OO-Cyst Coccidial Disinfectant, to regularly 'water' the ground is a good solution (note: do not use on grass or near watercourses).
 When dry, follow up with Net-Tex Ground Sanitising Powder.
+Use disinfectant regularly inside the henhouse too as contaiminants can be carried inside.

 Use Apple Cider Vinegar, or Apple Cider Vinegar and Garlic, in your birds drinking water regularly (plastic drinkers only).
 This changes the balance of acid in their gut so that it becomes a rather inhospitable place for worms to live and breed.
 One teaspoon per litre of water is all that is needed.
-Diatom (diatomaceous earth) can also be used to mix with their feed at a rate of 5% to feed.
-To be effective though Diatom must be used all the time.
+Diatom Powder (diatomaceous earth) can also be used to mix with their feed at a rate of 5% to feed.
+To be effective though Diatomacous Earth Powder should be used all the time.

-Keep grass short as sunlight destroys worm eggs.
+Keep grass relatively short as sunlight destroys worm eggs.

 If your birds free-range and come into contact with wild birds, like pheasants and rooks for example, as well as having regular treats of slugs, earthworms and snails, then more vigilance is needed.
 The herbal answer is Verm-X Pellets for Poultry or Herbal Gut Conditioner every month, or the chemical answer is Flubenvet twice a year.